QBDev0ps/DevOps-Cloud-projects/Project15.md

 ![VPC created](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/c51ca9a2-41e3-401c-a718-cbf73666193b)

-**ii.** AS we can see in the image above, our VPC was successfully created.
+**ii.** As we can see in the image above, our VPC was successfully created.
 However, DNS hostnames is disabled.
 To enable this, we click on **`Actions > Edit VPC Settings`**, then we select the check box to Enable DNS hostnames and we click on Save.

 ![enable DNS hostnames](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/14831105-f414-47f8-b572-c7587a1f1423)